 The fee for the ten (10) year Spectrum License will be determined at Auction.
-As noted above, the Reserve Price will be US\$16,000,000.00 multiplied by the Number of Lots (N) applied for by the applicant (See Table 2).
+As noted above, the Reserve Price will be US\$16,000,000.00multiplied by the Number of Lots (N) applied for by the applicant (See Table 2).
 The Opening Bid will be one increment higher than the Reserve Price in the Opening Round of the Auction.
 The Spectrum License fee is not subject to Value Added Tax (VAT).
 In addition, no VAT will be applicable to the UASL fee.
+The Reserve Price is based on a 10 year License Tenure.

-The successful bidder at Auction will be expected to pay a sum equal to the amount of their winning bid minus the IBD, as well as additional administrative fees for an operational License as detailed below:
+The successful bidder at Auction will be expected to pay a sum equal to the amount of their winning bid minus the IBD, as well as an operational License fee as detailed below: